Certificate Monitor

 - Timeout

-- The maximum time in seconds to wait for a TLS connection to a host.
+- The maximum time, in seconds, to wait for a TLS connection to a host.

 - Data retention